MalefactorIX/Damage-Processing-System/Spectra/Codex of Arms.md

     - Mine must be naturally visible to an avatar within 10 meters of it.
 It must have some part of it visible that can be identified as a mine.
     - Mines may not have a detection radius exceeding 3 meters.
 This sensor may use IFF or group-safe detection,
     - Mines must detonate on physical contact with any person, including the group using it.
+    - Mines not move once placed.
+They are no longer mines at that point; They are drones.

 ####    [Vehicles]
 - Must be compliant with all LBA restrictions